jazzyjazzeroni/jazzys_cs100_project/README.md

 For phase III, the group has implemented four (4) new features/classes, namely: MenuPrinter class, GameManager class, Level class, and GameMap class.
 We have also used functions for each object that the user will encounter on this map.
 These objects include potions, swords, and goblins.
 This will implement each object to a space on our map grid.

 For the MenuPrinter class, this class contains static methods that’s responsible for mainly outputting all of the console text.
 This class does not take any input values to maintain code maintainability and the group decided it was best to have one class to be responsible for for all of the console outputs.
 From the client’s end, they will be able to start the game and the MenuPrinter class will display all information to the user.
 The client will only interact with this class and not directly with the others.
 As the user moves through the game, multiple different menus and screens will be outputted.
-For instance, if the client wants to see the status of the player's health, by inputting a char there will be a displayStatus() function used to output.
+For instance, if the client wants to see the status of the player's health, by inputting char 'h' there will be a displayStatus() function used to output.

 A crucial implementation is the GameManager class, this class is the central system for the Text-Based RPG, Flames of Ice, itself.
-The game manager has the methods to start the game, as well as hold the data members of the different levels Because the MenuPrinter class can exist out of the GameManager class it has an aggregation relationship.
+The game manager has the methods to start the game, as well as hold the data members of the different levels.
+Because the MenuPrinter class can exist outside of the GameManager class, it has an aggregation relationship.
 We have created this new relationship as the way our code will be implemented the MenuPrinter can exist without the other class.

 A new feature that the group has implemented to the program are the different levels for the game all found in the Level class.
-The group has also implemented the Level class which is a composition to the GameManager.
-There will be four levels to the game and a final boss round which the main character, Theodore, get to battle with the dragon:
+The group has also implemented the Level class which is related via composition to the GameManager.
+There will be four levels in the game and a final boss round in which the main character, Theodore, gets to battle the main antagonist, the dragon Ignus.

 First Four Levels:
 Level 1: Easy Breezy